 Log Only rules cannot be used to override or create exceptions to other rules; they simply do not take an action.
 For example, a rule set to "Log Only" the Social Security number 123-45-6789 will not prevent that sequence from being flagged by another SSN rule.

-To perform more complex DLP operations - including multiple scan parameters, multiple actions, and additional action types - you'll want to use a Custom Rule.
+To perform more complex DLP operations - including multiple scan parameters, multiple actions, and additional action types - you'll want to use a Custom Rule, which can be created using the Custom Rule Builder button at the top of the page.

 More information on creating Custom Rules can be found in this article: Virtru Control Center: Creating Custom DLP Rules